Hey There Delilah: Other versions

 In 2020, Kallista Rowan first published a version called "Hey it's Delilah" from Delilah's perspective in her enduring long-distance relationship with the singer of "Hey There Delilah".

 In the same year Jessica Ricca made a version also called "Hey it's Delilah" from Delilah's perspective after the long-distance relationship fell apart, the singer of "Hey There Delilah" had a new girlfriend and Delilah felt heartbroken.
 As of June 2023, this version has more than 10 million views on YouTube.
 Two years later Jessica made a second version of her "Hey it's Delilah" to finish Delilah's story with a goodbye song a week before Delilah's wedding to another man.

 Also in 2020, American YouTuber Melody Martin made a parody named "Hey Jason Botterill', in which she takes shots at former Buffalo Sabres General Manager Jason Botterill.

 American rapper Rod Wave interpolated the song on his 2021 single "By Your Side".

 In 2023, an AI cover of the song using a vocal model based on Kanye West was brought to mainstream attention.

 In 2024, Canadian comedian Snowd4y and fellow Canadian rapper Drake released a rewritten version of the song infused with Toronto slang titled "Wah Gwan Delilah."
 It was one of Drake's first releases after his feud with Kendrick Lamar and was widely derided on social media.
 The excessive audio manipulation and poor overall quality of the song led many to falsely believe it was AI-generated, including the Plain White T's who captioned the rendition as leaving them "too stunned to speak;" Plain White T's frontman Tom Higgenson reacted to the cover with confusion, nonetheless remarking that it was "cool, whatever".
 It sparked wide internet confusion and mockery, and has divided people regarding its authenticity.
 Drake performed the song live for the first time at labelmate PartyNextDoor's Toronto concert on August 2 later in the year.

+On July 31, 2026, "Hey There Delilah" was rereleased in an updated version: Canadian singer LØLØ responds to the famous hit by singing from the perspective of the girl in New York.
+How it came about: LØLØ posted a cover from Delilah's point of view on TikTok, catching the attention of frontman Tom Higgenson, who invited her to record it officially together.